koihin/diceandgames/content/about/_index.md

 ---
 title: "About"
 description: "Find out more about Dice & Games"
+featured_image: "/images/randomised-pattern-background.svg"
 tags: ["dust","tabletop gaming","gaming","wargaming","singapore wargaming","dust 1947"]
 ---
-Dice & Games (D&G) was founded on the vision to bring enjoyment to tabletop gamers and gaming communities.
-We are an offshoot and sister site to Singapore Open Gaming (SOG), singaporeopengaming.com where we have organised many gaming sessions and community events for over 15 years.
-SOG will continue to focus on the community and a non-profit outlook while D&G will have commercial offerings and partnerships.
+Dice & Games (D&G) was founded on the vision to bring joy to people through tabletop games.
+We are a sister site to Singapore Open Gaming (SOG) at [singaporeopengaming.com](https://singaporeopengaming.com) where we have organised many gaming sessions and community events for over 15 years.
+SOG focuses on the community and a communal outlook while D&G will have commercial offerings and partnerships.

 ### Acknowledgements